 Damages incurred by the TSO arising out of the acceptance by the TSO of non-compliant Natural Gas at a Connection Point

-To the extent that the TSO is aware or should have been aware of the non-compliance of the Natural Gas delivered at a Connection Point either because of the notification of such non-compliance by the Network User, the Adjacent TSO or the Producer, as the case may be, or because the deviation could be measured in accordance with the standards of a Reasonable and Prudent Operator, and the TSO accepts such Natural Gas at such Connection Point, the Network User cannot be held liable for any damages incurred by the TSO, arising out of the non-compliance with the Specific Requirements.
+To the extent that the TSO is aware or should have been aware of the non-compliance of the Natural Gas delivered at a Connection Point either because of the notification of such non-compliance by the Network User, the Adjacent TSO or the Local Producer, as the case may be, or because the deviation could be measured in accordance with the standards of a Reasonable and Prudent Operator, and the TSO accepts such Natural Gas at such Connection Point, the Network User cannot be held liable for any damages incurred by the TSO, arising out of the non-compliance with the Specific Requirements.

 In case the non-compliance occurred at an Installation Point related to an Installation operated by the TSO or one of its Affiliated Companies, the Network User cannot be held liable for any damages incurred by the TSO or one of its Affiliated Companies, arising out of the non-compliance with the Specific Requirements.

-In case the TSO could not be aware of the delivery of non-compliant Natural Gas at a Connection Point, or if the TSO is obliged to accept such Natural Gas to maintain system integrity, the Network User is liable for any damages incurred by the TSO arising out of the non-compliance of the Natural Gas with the Specific Requirements in accordance with and within the limitation of Article 10 of this attachment, but only in case the TSO has not been indemnified by the concerned Adjacent TSO or a Producer, as the case may be .
+In case the TSO could not be aware of the delivery of non-compliant Natural Gas at a Connection Point, or if the TSO is obliged to accept such Natural Gas to maintain system integrity, the Network User is liable for any damages incurred by the TSO arising out of the non-compliance of the Natural Gas with the Specific Requirements in accordance with and within the limitation of Article 10 of this attachment, but only in case the TSO has not been indemnified by the concerned Adjacent TSO or a Local Producer, as the case may be .

-Damages incurred by the Network User arising out of the redelivery by the TSO of non-compliant Natural Gas at an Interconnection Point of Installation Point
+Damages incurred by the Network User arising out of the redelivery by the TSO of non-compliant Natural Gas at an Interconnection Point or an Installation Point

-The TSO is liable towards the Network User for damages arising out of the redelivery of non-compliant Natural Gas at an Interconnection Point or Installation Point in accordance with and within the limitation of Article 10 of this attachment.
+The TSO is liable towards the Network User for damages arising out of the redelivery of non-compliant Natural Gas at an Interconnection Point or an Installation Point in accordance with and within the limitation of Article 10 of this attachment.
 The liability of the TSO for claims by an Adjacent TSO is limited pursuant to the Interconnection Agreement between the TSOs, as the case may be.
 For the avoidance of doubt, the TSO cannot be held liable toward the Network User for damages incurred by the Adjacent TSO for which such Adjacent TSO is indemnified by the TSO.

-The TSO cannot be held liable towards the Network User for any damages incurred by the Network User or any third party arising out of the redelivery of non-compliant Natural Gas relating to the use of Wheeling Services.

 Damages incurred by the Network User arising out of the redelivery of non-compliant Natural Gas by the TSO at a Domestic Point

-The TSO is liable for damages incurred by the Network User arising out of the redelivery of non-compliant Natural Gas at a Domestic Point in accordance with and within the limitation of Article 10 of this attachment, it being understood that the liability of the TSO for claims by a Final Customer or Producer is limited pursuant to the Connection Agreement between the TSO and said Final Customer or Producer.
-For the avoidance of doubt, the TSO cannot be held liable toward the Network User for damages incurred by the Final Customer or Producer for which such Final Customer or Producer is indemnified by the TSO.
+The TSO is liable for damages incurred by the Network User arising out of the redelivery of non-compliant Natural Gas at a Domestic Point in accordance with and within the limitation of Article 10 of this attachment, it being understood that the liability of the TSO for claims by a Final Customer or Local Producer is limited pursuant to the Connection Agreement between the TSO and said Final Customer or Local Producer.
+For the avoidance of doubt, the TSO cannot be held liable toward the Network User for damages incurred by the Final Customer or Local Producer for which such Final Customer or Local Producer is indemnified by the TSO.

 WARRANTIES